Dr. Marilyn Carlson Aronson

 26436 SD Hwy 89, Custer, SD 57730

 Kirk teaches participants how to overcome fears, anxieties, and obstacles to keeping a journal and how to tap into a journaling style that works.

 Keeping a Journal to Organize Your Life

-Amy elaborates on how journaling can be so much more than writing about what you did today and will give you ideas on how to make journaling benefit all aspects of your life.
+Kirk elaborates on how journaling can be so much more than writing about what you did today, and will share ideas on how to make journaling benefit all aspects of your life

-Amy will give journalers tips and ideas on how to continue keeping a journal when you get stuck or drop the ball.
+Kirk gives journalers tips and ideas on how to continue keeping a journal when stuck or when you've dropped the ball.

-Amy will share ways she shakes up conventional journaling to make it more fun and exciting to want to journal regularly.
+Amy shares ways she shakes up conventional journaling to make it more fun and exciting, to keep you journaling naturally.

 Baseball No-Hit Wonders

-Lammers chronicles baseball's most interesting no-hitters during the national pastime's storied history, starting with George Washington Bradley's 1876 no-hitter for the St. Louis Brown Stockings and culminating with no-nos thrown by such modern-day pitching greats as Nolan Ryan, Roy Halladay and Tim Lincecum.
+Lammers chronicles baseball's most interesting no-hitters during the national pastime's storied history, starting with George Washington Bradley's 1876 no-hitter for the St. Louis Brown Stockings and culminating with no-nos thrown by such modern-day pitching greats as Nolan Ryan, Roy Halladay and Justin Verlander.